 We also sipped homemade Višnia, a local version of a cherry brandy.
 When Božana’s mother recognized our amazement that her garden had so much life in March, she generously snipped a bunch of hyacinths and rosemary for us, as well as a handful of lemons from a small tree.
 Božana’s young son also brought his mother a bouquet of wild hyacinths – something that can be found in the countryside.

 Božana’s brother explained that he’d once lived in Zagreb, Croatia’s capital city, but that when he was there during the grey winters, he found he missed the warmth of the coast.

 “I need this daily dose of happiness,” he said, pointing to the rays of sunshine.

-Dry stone walls delineated different villager’s plots of land, but there were no other homes in sight, only modern windmills in the distance.
+Dry stone walls delineated different owners’ plots of land.
+However, there were no other homes in sight, just modern windmills in the distance.
 Small fruit trees lining the inside of the walls bore delicate pink blossoms.

 The duo wasted no time in schooling us how to properly forage for wild asparagus.
 The instructions were short, but the mission proved to be challenging: scan the ground for the prickly, dead growth of years past, because stalks of asparagus often emerge in its vicinity.

 We foraged for asparagus among groves of olive trees and twisty grape vines, stopping briefly at a pond with small frogs.
-Božana’s sons and mother gathered branches to fill the wood burning stove we’d be using to cook the meat we’d picked up at a butcher shop earlier in the day.
+Božana’s sons and mother gathered branches to fill the wood-burning stove we’d be using to cook the meat we’d picked up at a butcher shop earlier in the day.